Furka Summit Tunnel: Furka Oberalp Bahn (FO) operations

 Some early onsets of winter brought distress to the FO.
 On those occasions, staff members had to clear the track.
 For that work, steam locomotives of type HG 3/4 were used until 1968.
 They were then replaced with modern diesel electric locomotives of class HGm 4/4.
 In the years when winter came early, locomotives and railcars sometimes had to be loaded onto standard gauge vehicles, to be transported from either Göschenen or Chur to Brig or vice versa, on the side of the pass where they were needed.

 At the start of June each year, the line could be reopened.
 Snow ploughs and blowers needed to be used for that purpose.
 On many occasions, the snow depths in the narrow alpine valleys were so great that the snow had to be removed by hand over many shifts, and with heavy construction equipment, until the FO's snow removal vehicles could be used.
 The construction equipment had to be transported on open rail wagons to the places where they were required.
 By these means, the line could be reopened two weeks earlier, but at a high price.

 In 1963, the FO endured the most difficult of all its reopenings of the line.
 A team working with a steam locomotive on the snow front was hit and swept away by an avalanche.
-The incident cost several lives, including that of a journalist who had been compiling reportage about the snow removal.
-As a consequence of this incident, the construction of the Furka Base Tunnel was brought forward.
+The incident cost several lives, including that of a journalist who had been along, which spurred the construction of the Furka Base Tunnel.